Hey, I have no photo to share today, but I will show you a few exercises that you can do if you experience wrist pain

 #1 – Alphabet Warm-up

 Perform 1 set of 1 rep for about 10 seconds.
-It is not necessary to go through the whole alphabets.
-Do the movement for 10 seconds in full ranges of motion with the wrists because end ranges are the most important.
-Oftentimes, those end ranges are stiff, which affect our ability to do weight training and could also lead to wrist pain so it is important to loosen them up.
+It is not necessary to go through the entire alphabet.
+Do the movement for 10 seconds in full ranges of motion, because the end ranges are the most important.
+Oftentimes, those end ranges are stiff, which affect our ability to do weight training.
+This can also lead to wrist pain so it is important to loosen them up.

 #2 – Exterior Wrist Rotations

-You can do this exercise in standing or in sitting position.
-Elbow is bent against the body.
-Bring one arm over and put the opposite hand underneath it and then rotate the wrist a little bit going through the outside direction with very small movement.
+You can do this exercise in a standing or sitting position.
+Bend your elbow against your body.
+Bring your opposite arm over, place your hand underneath your arm, and then rotate the wrist.
+Move through the outside direction with very small movement.
 Relax for a while and repeat the exercise.

 Exterior Wrist Rotations

 Perform 1 set of 1 rep with a hold at the end position for 10 seconds.
 There shouldn’t be any pain when you reach the end position.
-You will probably feel just a light stretch.
+You should simply feel a light stretch.
 The purpose of this exercise is to work on the end ranges of movements.
-Oftentimes, the end range of motion gets ignored which causes tightness, stiffness and pain in the wrist.
+Often, the end range of motion gets ignored, causing tightness, stiffness, and pain in the wrist.

 #3 – Banded Wrist Extensions

-Stand in a nice and upright position.
-Elbows are bent against the body.
+Stand in an upright position with your elbow bent against your body.
 Using the resistance band, move your fist from neutral to extended and then back to neutral.
 Repeat the movements.

 Banded Wrist Extensions

 Perform 1 set of 5 reps on each side in smooth controlled movement, with a good stop at the end position.
 The intensity is moderate.
 You should feel the movement working on the top of the forearm and in the muscles in the middle area of your hand.